Teach in Thailand: Intro Video Guidelines 2025 — KET

 Script:

-• I can help students with perfect pronunciation—listen to these words: book, smile, mountain, flower, star.
+• I can help students with perfect pronunciation by listening to these words: book, smile, mountain, flower, and star.

 • I love to teach kids of all ages, from 3 to 18, and I’m kind, friendly, and patient.

-• If students make mistakes, it’s okay—I’ll help them practice so they’re confident in listening, speaking, reading, and writing.
+• If students make mistakes, it’s okay; I’ll help them practice to build confidence in listening, speaking, reading, and writing.

-• I can’t wait to teach in Thailand and work at your school.
+• I’m eager to teach in Thailand and work at your school.
 Thank you!"

 Why This Script Works